 UCP has always closely monitored the demographic profile of bursary holders working to ensure that financial support is targeted.
-As a result of the insight from previous analysis by both Stamford and Peterborough (which included both quantitative and qualitative elements and use of survey data), UCP outlined its plans to amend its financial support package in its 2019/20 Access Agreement a significant aspect of which was the removal of the global bursary.
-A detailed analysis of this impact is underway.
+As a result of the insight from previous analysis by both Stamford and Peterborough (which included both quantitative and qualitative elements and use of survey data), UCP outlined its plans to amend its financial support package in its 2019/20 Access Agreement, a significant aspect of which was the removal of the global bursary.
+We are committed to the monitoring of the removal of the global bursary on access for all students and remedial action taken if any groups are negatively impacted by this.
+This will be done by statistical analysis of year-on-year recruitment and retention trends of underrepresented groups.
+Although in the target and investment plan there is a £54,000 drop in bursary payments 2021/22 and 2022/23, this will be re-invested into the student experience.

 The impact of the low income and care bursaries for 20/21 onwards will need to be assessed.
 This will be undertaken by a survey tool discussed within the OfS financial support evaluation toolkit.
 This survey will be completed by all those students in receipt of a bursary at the end of Semester 1 and then the end of Semester 2.
 The findings of this survey will allow us to identify the impact and barriers the bursary is addressing.
 This report will be collated by the Admissions and Widening Access Committee and presented at the HE Academic Board and to the Student Council for recommendation and review to ensure that our new financial offer continues to have impact and support students to succeed.